HAZARDOUS DUTY RETIREES WITH HEALTH INSURANCE DEPENDENTS MUST FILE A FORM 6256 EVERY YEAR.

 You must be enrolled in a KEHP plan to participate for free in 2020.
 If you are not enrolled in a KEHP plan there will be a charge.

-All plans require a LivingWell Promise for 2020, don’t forget to take your Biometric Screening or online Health Assessment by July 1, 2020.
+All plans require a LivingWell Promise for 2020, don’t forget to take your Biometric Screening or online Health Assessment within 90 days.
 LivingWell information.

 If you enrolled in a LivingWell Plan option for 2019 and you did not fulfill your LivingWell Promise, you will be responsible for the LivingWell fee of an additional $40.00 per month.
 This will be paid by the retiree / planholder / beneficiary if you enroll in a Kentucky Employees Health Insurance Plan (KEHP) for 2020.

 If you fail to complete your promise in 2020 you will be responsible for an additional LivingWell fee for 2021 plan year.
-Note: You have from January 1, 2020 to July 1, 2020 to complete the LivingWell Promise.
 Click here for more information.